on this day

 If you choose to share that post, it will post a "memory" X years ago to the audience chosen.

-Accessing that notification shows clusters of posts that same day, sparse by year:
+If you click on the notification or go to the "On This Day" section of the mobile app, it shows clusters of posts that same day, sparse by year:

 With contents like: